 select and copy everything from your column names down to the end of the contacts list.

 As you can see, this contacts list has the column names.
 If your document doesn’t have column names, you’ll need to add them before copying the table.
-Simply type out the column names on the first line, and separate each one with a comma.
+Simply type out the column names on the first line, separating each one with a comma.

 Go to the CSV to vCard website, then paste the table data into the text box.